thevillem/splunk_deployment/README.md

     host myip.opendns.com resolver1.opendns.com | grep -E '\d{1,3}(\.\d{1,3}){3}$' | cut -d' ' -f4 | tr -d '\n' > public_ip.txt

-For Windows, you'll need to run the `my_ip.ps1` Powershell Script.
+For Windows, you'll need to run the following;

+ `copy con: public_ip.txt`

 After running one of the above commands, you should have a file called public_ip.txt.
 If you don't, raise your hand.